 - Reviewing how, consent for each processing activity is sought, obtained, and recorded and implementing new features if required.
 Refreshing the existing consents if they don’t meet the GDPR standard.

 - Ensuring that relevant procedures will be in place to detect, report and investigate any data breaches until May 2018

-- Reviewing the current Privacy Policies and Statements and make any necessary changes, in order to provide a complete, clear and transparent information.
+- Reviewing the current Privacy Policies and Statements and make any necessary changes, in order to provide complete, clear, and transparent information.

-The General Data Protection Regulation is a good set of regulations to protect people in this world where every activity the customer performs is recorded and is used to make a profit out of us.
+The General Data Protection Regulation is a good set of regulations to protect people in this world where every activity the customer performs is recorded and is used to make a profit.
 Initial setup and changes which organizations need to act upon will take some time and resources but it is beneficial for the organizations in the long term.
-It will be especially good for those who are operating in multiple EU member states, now they will need to comply only to one set of regulations.
+It will be especially good for those who are operating in multiple EU member states, now they will need to comply only with one set of regulations.

-But as every set of regulations there are positives and negatives, GDPR also have its good and bads but it will require some time to understand how effective it is and if it is as beneficial for the customer’s personal data protection as it seems on the paper.
+But as with every set of regulations, there are positives and negatives, GDPR also has its good and bad but it will require some time to understand how effective it is and if it is as beneficial for the customer’s personal data protection as it seems the paper.